 PRO TIP: Some say that taking the earliest time slot available yields better results because interviewers are more likely to be alert with a clearer mind.
 I personally have always chosen whichever time slot fits my schedule best, so I wouldn't put a lot of pressure on this topic.

 Phone Screening Interview

-It’s common practice for recruiters to conduct a phone screening “interview” before inviting the individual into the office.
+It’s common practice for recruiters to conduct a phone screening “interview” before inviting the individual into the office—or during current times, onto a Zoom call.
 The reason for this is to ensure that nobody’s time is wasted.
-Yes, there’s actually preparation that is involved.
 For the most part, you’d be given advance notice of then the phone interview would talk place, but even if you don’t, it’s good practice to do the following:

 Before the Interview